ScottRMalley/p2p-file-sharing/README.md

 Node discovery is currently done by mDNS, which works for demonstration purposes, as all nodes are running on the same local network.
 In a production use case, this should be migrated to use a DHT or some other method, as we wouldn't expect all nodes to be on the same network.

+### Batch Uploading
+Currently, the api is designed to upload files one at a time.
+This is fine for demonstration purposes, but in production, if file sets start to get very long, the api should be updated to allow for batch uploading of files.